- Home

 The lymphatic system

 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system is part of the immune system, which protects the body against disease and infection.
-The lymphatic system is made up of a network of vessels, tissues and organs:
+The lymphatic system is made up of a network of vessels, tissues and organs.

-Lymph vessels – These thin tubes are found throughout the body and in organs such as the spleen, liver, thymus gland and bone marrow.
+Lymph vessels – These thin tubes are found throughout the body and in organs such as the spleen, liver, thymus and bone marrow.
 Lymph vessels carry lymph fluid around the body.

-As well as lymph nodes, lymph tissue is found in other parts of the body:
+Other lymph tissue – As well as lymph nodes, lymph tissue is found in other parts of the body:

 - bone marrow – produces blood cells